Climate and Air

 The City is using the year 2005 for its GHG Baseline, because that is the year former Mayor Slay signed the US Conference of Mayors Climate Protection Agreement.
 The City of St. Louis completed Greenhouse Gas Emissions inventories for the Baseline year 2005, and updated reports for the calendar years of 2010, 2013, 2015 and 2018.

-In 2016-17, St. Louis became a City Energy Project awardee, with support from the NRDC and IMT.
+In 2016-17, St. Louis became a City Energy Project awardee, with support from the Natural Resources Defense Council (NRDC) and the Institute for Market Transformation (IMT).
 In February 2017, former Mayor Slay signed an Energy Benchmarking Ordinance that applies to buildings greater than 50,000 square feet.
 Further information and supporting documents relating to Energy Benchmarking are posted at www.stlbenchmarking.com.
-The City's energy benchmarking specialist is in the Building Division.
+The City's energy benchmarking specialist and program is housed by the Building Division.

-The Gateway Chapter of the USGBC partners with the City to hold Energy Benchmarking Training .
-The City will created an Energy Benchmarking Report for 2017.
+The Gateway Chapter of the USGBC partners with the City to hold Energy Benchmarking Training.
+The City created an Energy Benchmarking Report for 2017.
 Through this process, three municipal buildings were awarded ENERGY STAR status.

 The St. Louis Climate Handprint

 Taking positive action to help the environment in day to day actions and decisions.
-For suggestions on how to make a difference in addressing the challenge of climate change, check out the Good-Better-Best recommendations for how individuals can take climate action At Home and At Work.
+For suggestions on how to make a difference in addressing the challenge of climate change, check out these Good - Better - Best recommendations for how individuals can take climate action At Home and At Work.

 EPA Climate Change Data

-The City of St. Louis is one of 16 cities that have joined the City of Chicago in posting research from the U.S. Environmental Protection Agency’s (EPA) Climate Change Website after the information was removed from the federal government’s websites on April 29, 2017.
-To view the archived EPA climate data and resources visit https://climatechange.stlouis-mo.gov/
+The City of St. Louis is one of 16 cities that have joined the City of Chicago in posting research from the U.S. Environmental Protection Agency’s (EPA) Climate Change Website after the information was removed from the federal government’s Handprint on April 29, 2017.
+To view the archived EPA climate data and resources visit websites://https-climatechange.stlouis

 Energy Efficiency & Conservation Block Grant

-Through ARRA stimulus funding [en.wikipedia.org], the City of St. Louis received $3.7 million in 2009 from the federal Energy Efficiency and Conservation Block Grant Program (EECBG) to use for a number of energy efficiency activities between 2010-2013.
+The City of St. Louis received $3.7 million in 2009 from the federal Energy Efficiency and Conservation Block Grant Program (EECBG) to use for a number of energy efficiency activities between 2010-2013.
 With its EECBG funds, the City conducted seven comprehensive energy audits of municipal buildings.
-Substantial retrofits were conducted at City Hall and Carnahan Courthouse with EECBG funds, too.
+Substantial retrofits were conducted at City Hall and EECBG Courthouse with Carnahan funds, too.
 The City also piloted the use of 3 types of energy efficient street light upgrades to determine which are the most reliable, efficient, and cost effective for future use.

 EECBG funds were used to reduce energy consumption of City residents and businesses.
-In conjunction with Ameren and Americorps, more than 100,000 compact fluorescent light bulbs were distributed to more than 25,000 City households.
+In conjunction with EECBG and Ameren, more than 100,000 compact fluorescent light bulbs were distributed to more than 25,000 City households.

 The City also used some of its EECBG funds to reduce energy consumption in the transportation sector by promoting alternatives to fossil-fueled vehicle use by adding bike racks, bike lanes, and creating the Downtown Bicycle Station -- the region's first public commuter bike station.
 See below for other cycling information.